Sparsity in long-time control of neural ODEs: Main result

 \begin{assumption}[Homogeneous dynamics] We suppose that $\sigma\in\mathrm{Lip}(\mathbb{R})$.
 We suppose that $\*f$ is $1$--homogeneous with respect to the controls $u$, in the sense that

 for all $(\*x,u)\in \R^{d_x}\times\R^{d_u}$ and for all $\alpha>0$. \end{assumption}

-This is clearly the case for dynamics $\*f$ parametrized as in \eqref{dyn.sigma.inside intro}, whilst for \eqref{dyn.sigma.outside intro}, we shall moreover assume that $\sigma$ is $1$--homogeneous -- a canonical example is the ReLU $\sigma(x) = \max\{x,0\}$, or more general variants such as $\sigma(x)=\max\{ax, x\}$ for $a\in[0,1)$.
-Such homogeneity assumptions are not rare in neural network theory, in which one commonly makes use of scaling arguments, see \citep{chizat2018global} for instance.
+This is clearly the case for dynamics $\*f$ parametrized as in \eqref{dyn.sigma.inside intro}, whilst for \eqref{dyn.sigma.outside intro}, we shall moreover assume that $\sigma$ is $1$--homogeneous -- a prototypical example is the ReLU $\sigma(x) = \max\{x,0\}$, or more general variants such as $\sigma(x)=\max\{ax, x\}$ for $a\in[0,1)$.
+(Such homogeneity assumptions are not an oddity in theoretical contexts, see \citep{chizat2018global} for instance.)
 Now, as seen in \eqref{eq: 1.4}, given $T>0$ we shall consider the following minimization problem

 where $\mathscr{E}$ is defined in \eqref{empiric loss}, and

 for a fixed thresholding constant $M>0$.
 Note that for such controls, \eqref{dyn.general} admits a unique solution $\*x \in C^0([0,T]; \R^{d_x})$ by the Cauchy-Lipschitz theorem.
 We postpone commenting the need of having an $L^\infty$ constraint in $\mathfrak{U}_{\text{ad},T}$ to \Cref{rem: constraint}.
 Before doing so, we make precise the exact assumptions we shall henceforth make regarding the loss function inducing the error $\mathscr{E}$, defined in \eqref{empiric loss}, appearing in \eqref{functional intro}.